enonic/old-xp-doc/doc/tutorials/my-first-app/country-part.rst

 Create the Country Part
 =======================

-We also need a way to present a country - because every country wants to be seen.
-This time, rather than just making another page controller, we will create a :ref:`part` component.
-Parts are reusable components that can be added to pages containing "regions" - more on this later.
+We also need a way to display the data from our Country content type.
+This time, rather than making another page controller, we will create a :ref:`part` component.
+Parts are reusable components that can be added to "regions" in pages or layout components - more on this later.

 #.
 Create a folder called "country" inside the "parts" folder in your project.
 #.
 Add the part **controller** and **view** files below to the "country" folder: